How Many Lives Can a Polyester Garment Have?

 Impurities accumulate:

-• Textile dyes and pigments
+- Textile dyes and pigments

-• Printing inks and coatings
+- Printing inks and coatings

-• Sewing threads, elastane, labels, trims
+- Sewing threads, elastane, labels, and trims

+Then material performance starts to slip.
 Heat and shear can shorten polymer chains.
 Over time, that can show up as:

-• Lower tensile strength
+- Lower tensile strength

-• Less consistent dye uptake
+- Less consistent dye uptake

-• Duller appearance or uneven shade consistency
+- Duller appearance or uneven shade consistency

-• Less stable performance across batches
+- Less stable performance across batches

 2.2 The Typical Downcycling Path

-This is the common “quality ladder” in mechanical recycling:
+This is the common quality ladder in mechanical recycling:

-• First recycle → rPET (often into fibers or non-food packaging)
+First recycle → rPET, often into fibers or non-food packaging

-So in today’s mechanical systems, a polyester garment typically has about one to two wearable “technical lives,” not endless loops.
+So in today’s mechanical systems, a polyester garment typically has about one to two wearable technical lives—not endless loops.

 3. Enzymatic Recycling: Extending Polyester’s Lifecycle

 Carbios’ approach uses an engineered enzyme that targets the ester bonds inside PET.
-In a mixed textile or plastic waste stream:
+In a mixed textile or plastic waste stream, the enzyme finds polyester and depolymerizes it into monomers:

-• PTA (terephthalic acid)
+- PTA (terephthalic acid)

-• MEG (mono-ethylene glycol)
+- MEG (mono-ethylene glycol)

-The monomers can then be purified and repolymerized into PET with properties comparable to virgin resin.
+Those monomers can then be purified and repolymerized into PET with properties comparable to virgin resin.

-• Enzymatic recycling aims to reset PET back to monomers (so quality can be rebuilt).
+Mechanical recycling reshapes existing polymer chains, so quality drifts.
+Enzymatic recycling aims to reset PET back to monomers, so quality can be rebuilt.

 3.2 Why Blended Fabrics Matter So Much

-Blended fabrics (like cotton-poly tees or polyester-elastane leggings) have long been a dead end for mechanical recyclers because:
+Blended fabrics—like cotton-poly tees or polyester-elastane leggings—have long been a dead end for mechanical recyclers because:

-• Elastane and other polymers contaminate the melt
+- Elastane and other polymers contaminate the melt

-• Manual separation at scale is impractical
+- Manual separation at scale is impractical

-With enzymatic recycling, the rules can change:
+With enzymatic recycling, the rules can start to change.

-3.3 Proof-of-Concept: From Mixed Textile Waste to White T-Shirts
+3.3 Proof of Concept: From Mixed Textile Waste to White T-Shirts

 Carbios has publicly demonstrated proof-of-concept work showing that mixed, colored polyester textile waste can be processed and turned into new products, including white T-shirts, in collaborations with major brands.

-These demonstrations highlight several important points:
+These demonstrations highlight a few important points:

-• Dyes and many additives can be removed during depolymerization and purification.
+- Dyes and many additives can be removed during depolymerization and purification

-• The resulting PET can be purified enough to rebuild into high-quality resin suitable for apparel.
+- The resulting PET can be purified enough to rebuild into high-quality resin suitable for apparel

 This is the core reason enzymatic recycling is discussed as a pathway toward more than 1–2 lives for polyester garments.